Zack-Davison/CEE-piler/README.md

 # CEE-piler
-Since developing my programming skills, I have recently been wondering how programming languages and computers work at a lower level.
-Up until now I have only worked using programming languages that are highly abstracted therefore I have never really needed to understand low level computing concepts.
+After spending most of my time in the world of high-level, abstracted programming languages, I found myself wondering: what is actually happening under the bonnet?

+I realised I didn't truly understand low-level computing concepts or systems architecture.
+To bridge this gap, I decided to dive into the deep end.
+This project is my attempt to build a C Compiler from scratch.

-Therefore to learn low level programming and system's development I am going to create a C compiler, keep in mind I have never worked with C before.
-How hard could it really be..
+The catch?
+I have never written a line of C before.
+This repository documents my journey, my mistakes, and my attempt to answer the question: How hard could it really be?